Last Updated on August 25, 2023 by Soumya

 Evening in the Historic Center

 You can spend your evening on Plaza Garibaldi enjoying live music and listening to mariachi bands on this wonderful Garibaldi night tour.
-Or do a private night taco tour where you dig into several varieties of tacos and taste some mezcal too.

 If you would rather have a quiet evening, head to Torre Latinoamericana, Mexico City’s tallest skyscraper, for a drink at the Level 40 Sky Bar and some stunning views of the city.
-Pro tip: Entry to the bar is free (you pay for the drink, of course) whereas admission to the observation deck (3 floors above the bar) costs about 170 MXN.

 One of the best things to do in Mexico City is to visit the incredible pyramids of Teotihuacan.
 Located only a hop away from Mexico City, these ancient pyramids are every history lover’s dream.

 The ancient city of Teotihuacan was built around 200 BCE, rose to supreme power in 400 CE, and was abandoned between the 6th and 7th century CE.
-Among the many interesting facts about Teotihuacan, perhaps the most incredible one is that the Aztecs never built Teotihuacan.
-They just discovered it.

-Today, Teotihuacan is one of Mexico’s most visited UNESCO World Heritage Sites.
-The Pyramids of Sun and Moon are totally the highlights as is the Temple of the Feathered Serpent and the Palace of Itzpapalotl.
+The ancient Mexican pyramids of the Sun and the Moon are the highlights of a Teotihuacan visit.
+And so are the Temple of the Feathered Serpent and the Palace of Itzpapalotl.

-Pro tip: Arrive here early in the morning to beat the crowds and the heat.
+✦ Pro Tip: Arrive here early in the morning to beat the crowds and the heat.
 The site is open from 9am – 3pm, Monday – Sunday.
-Note that unlike many other archaeological sites in Mexico, Teotihuacan is not closed on Mondays.

 Best things to do in Teotihuacan

 Here’s a brief overview of the best things to see in Teotihuacan.
-I highly recommend reading through my Teotihuacan travel guide for all the details.
+I highly recommend reading through my detailed Teotihuacan travel guide for all the details.

 - Monumental route: Walk down the Avenue of Dead and visit the Temple of Feathered Serpent and the Citadel, see the monumental Sun Pyramid (the Sun Pyramid is no longer open to climbing), explore the ruins of Itzapapalotl Palace, and discover the secrets of the Moon Pyramid.
 Also stop by the Teotihuacan Culture Museum.
 This is the most common itinerary for Teotihuacan.